+Figure S.22: Hourly hydrogen storage for hourly reliable solar PV, storage, and limited grid connected hydrogen production pathway for a week in the month of May in Sacramento, California (Equivalent to the PV/Storage/Grid** pathway).

-Current and Mid-Century LCOH Figures
+LCOH Figures with Current and Mid-Century Timeframes

-This section containssummary figures found in the main text (Figures 3 and 4) buts for the LCOH using current and mid-century technology input assumptions instead of next decade technology assumptions.
+This section contains LCOH figures found in the main text (Figures 3 and 4) but using current, next-decade, and mid-century technology input assumptions.
 We find that all hourly-reliable, net-zero hydrogen production costs fall significantly by mid-century in comparison to current costs.